Faith – how many times did we hear the word in our reading? 6. The word is mentioned some 400 times in the Bible, depending on which version you read.

 This morning let’s just ask ourselves the question – life is a challenge – living in faith is a challenge – living with faith is a challenge – we know that.
 The thing is, are we ready to be challenged?
 Is our faith secure and strong enough?
 Are we ready?

 This was a talk given by Nigel Silvester at Christ Church Walmersley on Sunday 11th August 2019.
 It’s based on Hebrews 11: 1-3, 8-16.
-For more by Nigel please follow this link.
+For an earlier talk by Nigel please follow this link.
+For possible lessons to be learnt by the church following the later demise of Bury FC, please press here.

-You might also want to check out this very moving blog by BeautyBeyondBones, one of our long-term friends.
-It tells of how important Hebrews 11:1 was during her time as an inpatient for anorexia.
+Please also check out this very moving blog by BeautyBeyondBones, one of our long-term friends.
+It tells of how important Hebrews 11:1 was to her during her time as an inpatient for anorexia.